seiscomp-macOS/seiscomp/README.md

 On INTEL Mac the default Homebrew directory location is in: `/usr/local/` On Apple Silicon Mac the default Homebrew directory location is in: `/opt/homebrew/opt/`

-Python 3.12 and Python 3.13 work and are recommended.

-First install Homebrew's Python v3.x, which installs NumPy too.
+First install Homebrew's Python v3.x, which installs automatically NumPy.
+Python 3.12 to 3.14 work and are recommended.

 `brew install python@3`

-If you need to NumPy manually, use one of the following:
+If you need to install NumPy manually, use one of the following:

 ```
 brew install numpy
 pip3.13 install numpy
 ```

+Note: If you need a more specific version of Python with NumPy, e.g. Python 3.10:
+`brew install python@3.10`
+`pip3.10 install numpy`

 Continue installing macOS dependencies with: